ahmadalwy3/ahmadalwy3/Privileged-Pages.md

 For Chromium - `chrome.google.com/webstore/*`

-- On the aformentioned webpage, ALL Chromium/Chrome extensions will cease their functionality.
+- On the aformentioned webpage/s, ALL Chromium/Chrome extensions will cease their functionality.

 For Firefox - `addons.mozilla.org/*`